-It sounds interesting, doesn’t it, Integrated Thai Massage, but integration with what?
+It sounds interesting, doesn’t it, “Integrative Thai Massage,” but integration with what?
 And how?
-Well, I’ve been doing some research on the topic, and in this post I’ll discuss a bit the things I’ve found in the jungle of “Integrated Thai Massage” offerings.
+Well, I’ve been doing some research on the topic, and in this post I’ll discuss a bit the things I’ve found in the jungle of “Integrative Thai Massage” offerings.

-By the way, there are other synonymous labels used, such as Integrative Thai Massage, Integrated Thai Bodywork, Thai Integrative Bodywork, and the like.
+By the way, there are other synonymous labels used, such as Integrated Thai Massage, Integrated Thai Bodywork, Thai Integrative Bodywork, and the like.

 What’s Behind the Idea of Integration

 It’s a phenomenon not only apparent in the Thai Massage community but basically in all traditional, alternative, and complementary healing arts.
-What happens is blending both eastern energetic and Western “scientific” therapeutic methodologies.
-A sort of using “the best of both worlds.”
+What happens is the blending of both eastern energetic and Western “scientific” therapeutic methodologies.
+One could say — a kind of using “the best of both worlds.”

 In any case, sometimes integrations are harmless or bring nothing extra whatsoever, sometimes they are simply dangerous, and other times right out hilarious.
 And perhaps, well, sometimes they really bring something extra or improvement.
 But let’s take a look at some examples.